icep0ps/campus-compass/README.md

 Contributions, feedback, and suggestions are welcome.
 If you're interested in collaborating, feel free to open an issue or submit a pull request.

-Campus Compass aims to make mental health support more accessible and engaging for students.
+Mental Compass aims to make mental health support more accessible and engaging for students.
+"Guiding Minds Toward Wellness"🚀